neumino/thinky/documentation.md

     - `missing`: Throw an error if a field is missing (default value false)
     - `extra`: Throw an error if an extra field is provided (default value false)
     - `type`: Throw an error if a field does match the expected type (default value true)
+- `dateFormat` the date format returned
+    - `native`: Default value -- Native JavaScript Date objects will be returned
+    - `raw`: ReQL raw Date objects will be returned

 _Note_: Passing a boolean for `enforce` will set all three fields of enforce to this value.